reactVishnu/Searchify/README.md

 - Good for the basic and medium level questions.
     - Helps in reducing distraction as no need to open Google or other Browser for your basic level queries.
 - More focused coding envirnoment.
-- Control the AI-Generated answer's sampling parameter(topk or top_p, temperaturre) and output token.
+- Control the AI-Generated answer's sampling parameter(topk or top_p, temperature) and output token.

 ## :lock: Requirements